-The lifelike wax models helped educate medical students in a time when it was difficult to access real bodies for them to dissect and study.
-Just like the 16th-century trend of staging dissections in massive theaters so that hundreds could watch, wax anatomical models exposed the secrets of the human body to a large audience.
+The lifelike wax models helped educate medical students in a time when it was difficult to access real cadavers for them to dissect and study.
+Just like the 16th-century trend of staging dissections in massive theaters so that hundreds could watch, wax anatomical models exposed the secrets of the human anatomy to a large audience.
 The Medici family museum, La Specola, opened in Florence in 1775 and made it so that anyone could gawk at the models—including the Marquis de Sade.

 The process of making 18th-century wax anatomical models was labor intensive.
 It began with a recently dissected cadaver.
 The artist would press plaster against the individual organs to create a cast.
 Using wax, artists recreated the organs and then applied detailed paint and varnish to make them look lifelike.
 In some cases, the body parts would be assembled into a torso, which viewers could take apart piece by piece.

 Other figures were created by injecting wax directly into blood vessels.
 The tissue decayed with time, leaving only the wax.
 These methods made it possible for physicians—and curious onlookers—to create incredibly realistic models.

 There Was A Body Shortage In 18th Century Medical Schools, So Wax Models Were The Next Best Thing

 Today, wax models might appear gruesome or macabre, but in the 1700s, they were important tools for doctors in training.
 Medical students struggled to find real cadavers to dissect, so rather than turning to grave robbing, as some 16th-century doctors like Andreas Vesalius advised, doctors began to rely on wax anatomical figures.

 These wax models were critical teaching tools.
 The detailed, life-sized models helped medical students learn about blood vessels, organs, and other parts of human anatomy.